Politics of Victoria: Political parties

-Other current Parliamentary parties in Victorian politics include the Greens, the Justice Party, the Liberal Democratic Party (LDP), the Animal Justice Party, the Democratic Labour Party (DLP), the Reason Party, the Shooters, Fishers and Farmers Party, Sustainable Australia, and Transport Matters.
-All state Parliamentary parties except for the LDP, the DLP and Transport Matters are registered to contest federal elections.
+Other current Parliamentary parties in Victorian politics include the Greens, the Libertarian Party, the Animal Justice Party, the Democratic Labour Party (DLP), the Shooters, Fishers and Farmers Party, and Pauline Hanson's One Nation.
+All state Parliamentary parties except for the DLP and Transport Matters are registered to contest federal elections.

-Parties not represented in the Parliament include the Companions and Pets Party, the Health Australia Party, Pauline Hanson's One Nation and the Victorian Socialists.
+Parties not represented in the Parliament include the Companions and Pets Party, the Health Australia Party, and the Victorian Socialists.
 Of these four parties, only One Nation is registered to contest federal elections.